Links and resources

 - Press release about the Waldpolenz solar park near Leipzig, Germany

-- Scientific American article about the Andasol 1 solar thermal power plant in Spain, one of the first to use molten salt to produce power at night
+- Scientific American article about the construction of the Andasol 1 solar thermal power plant in Spain, the first commercial plant intended to use molten salt to produce power at night

 Information about the microFIT and FIT programs in Ontario